Tipping, Not A City In China

 Take a look at your itinerary and identify the times when you might need to tip and budget enough money, take the time to do some research in guide books and online.
 Of course, only tip if it is deserved and only tip what you can afford, below are some suggestions of minimum amounts to tip and apply to all of our destinations.

-You are not expected to tip Taxi Drivers but you may have to part with some cash for to the following types of people whose income is mostly generated by tips, if you are having services from someone more than once during your itinerary we suggest tipping them for all their services on the last day you see them.
+You are not expected to tip Taxi Drivers if you don’t want to, however, you may have to part with some cash for to the following types of people whose income is mostly generated from tips, if you are having services from someone more than once during your itinerary we suggest tipping them for all their services on the last day you see them.
+Here are our minimum recommended tips:

 - City guides